View the April 9th, 2024 Public Meeting Presentation

 The facility will process clean bottles, cans, paper, cardboard and containers.
 It’s a fully indoor operation.
 Trucks tip the materials inside, the machinery is inside and the rolling stock is inside.
 The facility will accept household and business material; there will be inspections of inbound material to remove unacceptable materials.

-Lee County expects to close on the property purchase in May, with construction tentatively planned to begin in 2028.
+Lee County closed on the property purchase on April 24, 2024, with construction tentatively planned for 2026 - 2027.

 The facility will not be a waste-transfer station.
 There will be no wet garbage, no tire processing, no yard-waste grinding and no hazardous waste.
 (Deed restrictions prevent any hazardous waste processing.)
 There will not be any outdoor processing or dirt roads.
 No operations will take place close to houses.